Procedure of Company Registration in Bangladesh 2026

 Yes, you can register a company as a foreign investor in Bangladesh.
 Both foreign and natural persons and companies are allowed to register a company.
 As per Bangladeshi Law, at least 2(two) shareholders are required for registering a private company and for a public company at least 7(seven) shareholders are required.

-No, Bangladesh does not require a local director.
+No, Bangladesh does not require a local director in most type of business operation.

 Labour law